 - Precision F-Strike: Ned yelling at Homer to "breathe through your damn mouth!"
 In this case, the word is said on the show all the time, but not by Ned.

 - Protectorate: Flanders blocked out all TV channels on his satellite dish, except two, to protect his children.

-- Homer listens to Bobby Mcferrin's I'm Worried, Need Money on the radio, a stab at his one-hit wonder Don't Worry, Be Happy
+- Homer listens to Bobby Mcferrin's "I'm Worried, Need Money" on the radio, a stab at his one-hit wonder "Don't Worry, Be Happy".

-- Homer fails to win the tickets to the game, hits the radio and suddenly Two Tickets To Paradise by Eddie Money starts playing on another channel.
+- Homer fails to win the tickets to the game, hits the radio and suddenly "Two Tickets To Paradise" by Eddie Money starts playing on another channel.

-- The homeless shelter is named Helter Shelter, after the The Beatles song Helter Skelter.
+- The homeless shelter is named "Helter Shelter", after the The Beatles song "Helter Skelter".

 - Moe reads My Friend Flicka and Little Women to the sick children.

-- The Ten Commandments: Chief Wiggum says to Flanders Where's your Messiah now, much like Edward G. Robinson did in this film.
+- The Ten Commandments: Chief Wiggum says to Flanders, "Where's your Messiah now?", much like Edward G. Robinson is popularly believed to do in this film (although this is actually from a Billy Crystal routine spoofing it).
 An extra joke is that Wiggum is based on Robinson's accent.

 - Vertigo: Flanders' dream shows him climbing up a staircase into a tower.

 - Homer awakes from his dream and thinks he hates Ted Koppel.
 Then he concludes that he actually likes this ABC journalist and goes back to sleep.